lelou6666/nimbus-docs/phantom/quickstart.rst

 Once you have a FutureGrid account you should join the project `Nimbus Auto Scale <https://portal.futuregrid.org/projects/224>`_.

-Once you have a FutureGrid please request a Phantom account by sending email to workspace-user@lists.globus.org.
+Once you have a FutureGrid account, please request a Phantom account by sending email to workspace-user@lists.globus.org.

 REST API
 ========

 The first thing you will need in order to use the REST API is your FutureGrid access tokens.
-Acquiring your FutureGrid credentials is described `here <https://portal.futuregrid.org/tutorials/nimbus>`_.
+Acquiring your FutureGrid access tokens is described `here <https://portal.futuregrid.org/tutorials/nimbus>`_.
 Inside of your hotel.conf file you will find the access tokens under the
 entries: